HumzaTAhmad/travel-nest/README.md

 # Travel Nest

-A platform for connecting hosts and travelers, similar to couch surfing where the user can offer his service to host other people or travellers even for free or for small amount.
-Offered rooms appear on the map or as normal cards on the page with more details and images slider.
-User can filter the rooms by the city or by the cost.
+The platform is designed to connect hosts and travelers, similar to the concept of couch surfing.
+Hosts can offer their rooms or spaces for travelers to stay in, either for free or for a small fee.
+The rooms and spaces are displayed on a map or in the form of cards on the page, complete with detailed information and a slideshow of images.
+Travelers can easily filter the available rooms by city or cost, making it easier to find the perfect place to stay that fits their budget and location preferences.

 ## Table of Contents
 - [Getting Started](#getting-started)